SchoolOfCode/bc17-w7d2-workshop-vitereact-boilerplate-strawberry_spectacle/my-app/app/TestPlan.md

+# Test Plan #

 - Install Playwright in your project: “npm init playwright@latest” ✅

 - Plan out two or three key user journeys through the website that you would like to test. ✅

-    - load the home page then interact with the reviews component.
+    - Load the home page then interact with the reviews component.
-    - load the home page, then interact with the menu component and navigate to the different pages.
+    - Load the home page, then interact with the menu component and navigate to the different pages.
-    - load the home page, click into the booking page, fill out the form, submit the form etc etc.
+    - Load the home page, click into the booking page, fill out the form, submit the form etc etc.

 - Make a user journey map in Figjam for each flow.